DaiseyCode/lmwrapper/README.md

 - [X] OpenAI batching interface (experimental)
 - [ ] Anthropic interface
 - [ ] Be able to add user metadata to a prompt
+- [ ] Use the huggingface chat templates for chat models if available
-- [ ] Automatic cache eviction to limit count or disk size
+- [ ] Automatic cache eviction to limit count or disk size (right now have to run a SQL query to delete entries before a certain time or matching your criteria)
 - [ ] Multimodal/images in super easy format (like automatically process pil, opencv, etc)
 - [ ] sort through usage of quantized models
-- [ ] Cost estimating (so can estimate cost of a prompt before running / track total cost)
+- [ ] Cost estimation of a prompt before running / log total cost
 - [ ] Additional Huggingface runtimes (TensorRT, BetterTransformers, etc)
 - [ ] async / streaming (not a top priority for non-interactive research use cases)
 - [ ] some lightweight utilities to help with tool use